byJeevan/Swift_Playgrounds/Swift Notes/Classes-Structs-Closures.md

 - Deinitializers enable an instance of a class to free up any resources it has assigned.
 - Reference counting allows more than one reference to a class instance.
 - KVO capability

-### Value vs Reference types
-- Structures/Enums are value types.
-When we pass instances of a structure within our application, we pass a copy of the structure and not the original structure.
-- Classes/Closures are reference types, therefore when we pass an instance of a class, within our application, a reference to the original instance is passed.

 ## Closures